 With so many hoops to jump through, anyone is bound to make a mistake.

-If you ever came across an apparel PLM or used one yourself, don’t feel bad if it took you awhile to make it work or if you’re still struggling.
+Bottom line - if you ever came across an apparel PLM or used one yourself, don’t feel bad if it took you a while to make it work or if you’re still struggling.

 They simply weren’t made with the way you do things in mind.